zeek/zeek-docs/doc/devel/plugins.rst

 ===========

 Writing a basic plugin is quite straight-forward as long as one follows a few conventions.
-In the following we create a simple example plugin that adds a new built-in function (bif) to Zeek: we'll add ``rot13(s: string) : string``, a function that rotates every character in a string by 13 places.
+In the following, we create a simple example plugin that adds a new Built-In Function (BIF) to Zeek: we'll add ``rot13(s: string) : string``, a function that rotates every character in a string by 13 places.